wonderingabout/PhoenixGo/README.md

 **PhoenixGo** is a Go AI program which implements the AlphaGo Zero paper "[Mastering the game of Go without human knowledge](https://deepmind.com/documents/119/agz_unformatted_nature.pdf)".
-It is also known as "BensonDarr" and "金毛测试" in [FoxGo](http://weiqi.qq.com/), "cronus" in [CGOS](http://www.yss-aya.com/cgos/), and the champion of "World AI Go Tournament 2018" held in Fuzhou China.
+It is also known as "BensonDarr" and "金毛测试" in [FoxGo](http://weiqi.qq.com/), "cronus" in [CGOS](http://www.yss-aya.com/cgos/), and the champion of [World AI Go Tournament 2018](http://weiqi.qq.com/special/109) held in Fuzhou China.

 If you use PhoenixGo in your project, please consider mentioning in your README.